 It's no secret that emoji play an integral part in today's daily communication.
-From a user experience point of view, emojis' pictographs are a universally recognized language that adds emotional nuance to increase user engagement.
-They've been integrated in our smartphones, billboards, and PCs, and in 2018, Chrome gained a shortcut to quickly insert them on the desktop.
-The shortcut poses a problem for Chrome OS users, though: clicking on the context menu launches the on-screen keyboard, which is clunky and non-intuitive with a mouse.
-However, that's changing soon, as Google is working on a dedicated emoji picker for Chrome OS.
+From a user experience point of view, emoji pictographs make up a universally recognized language that adds emotional nuance to conversations.
+They've been integrated throughout our digital lives, and in 2018, Chrome gained a shortcut to quickly insert them on the desktop.
+It poses a problem for Chrome OS users, though — clicking on the context menu launches the on-screen keyboard, which is clunky and unintuitive with a mouse.
+However, that's changing soon as Google is working on a dedicated emoji picker for Chrome OS.

 The new dedicated Emoji picker for Chrome OS

 The new system emoji picker takes on a compact and organized design.
-Unlike before, Chrome OS no longer launches the virtual keyboard; it opens a floating window that doesn't take half of your screen.
-The chooser is much easier to use with a mouse: the emoji aren't wide apart, and the ability to finally scroll with the mouse wheel is much more intuitive.
+Unlike before, Chrome OS no longer launches the virtual keyboard; it opens a floating window that doesn't take up half of your screen.
+It's now much easier to use with a mouse: the emoji aren't too far apart, and the ability to finally scroll with the mouse wheel is much more intuitive.
 Clicking on any of the symbols will close the picker and insert it into the text field.
-Google has more features planned for the chooser to help express yourself with emoji easier.
+Google has more features planned to help express yourself with emoji easier.
 This recently merged commit says you'll soon be able to search that hard-to-find emoji directly from the picker's inline search box, saving you time and endless scrolling.
 You'll also be able to quickly launch the emoji picker by pressing the Search, Shift, and Space keys on your keyboard.